Frequently asked questions about RTB...

 Who do I contact for more information?

-Kathy Morrisson at email@example.com does most of our scheduling, registration, and team management tasks.
-Contact her if you have questions up that alley.
-Patty Swedberg (firstname.lastname@example.org) can answer questions about sponsorships, coaching, or other questions you might have about RTB in general.
+Patty Swedberg (firstname.lastname@example.org) can answer questions about sponsorships, coaching, the team or other questions you might have about RTB in general.

 How do I get a uniform?

-Contact Kathy at email@example.com for the latest uniform information.
-She will know when/if there will another order and what extras we have to buy.
+Contact Brad Williams for the latest uniform information.
+He will know when/if there will another order and what extras we have to buy.